JPSO: Triple-shooting suspect targeted random victims

 The first shooting in Jefferson Parish happened June 17 near West Metairie and Henry Landry avenues around 11 p.m.
 Monday.
 Paramedics took a 26-year-old man to the hospital where he later died.

 Around 4:20 p.m.
-Tuesday, two men have shot just blocks away on West Metairie Avenue while they sat in their car.
+Tuesday, two men were shot just blocks away on West Metairie Avenue while they sat in their car.

-Hours later, the Jefferson Parish Sheriff's Office said a suspect in both shootings surrendered to a SWAT team after a standoff outside a home on Trefmy Avenue.
+Hours later, the Jefferson Parish Sheriff's Office said a suspect in both shootings surrendered to a SWAT team after a standoff outside a home on Trefny Avenue.

 RELATED: JPSO: Man went on killing spree leaving 3 dead in Metairie shootings